Plan Kathleen: Immediate context

 Kathleen took place in the context of then IRA chief of staff, Seán Russell, being incommunicado in the United States as he pursued the propaganda arm of the S-Plan.
 Russell was attempting to arrange passage to Berlin (see Operation Dove), having left Stephen Hayes as Acting Chief of Staff back in Ireland.

 While Russell's movements were unknown to Hayes, he sanctioned the drawing up an invasion plan to end partition and reunify the island of Ireland.
 The plan was written by an IRA volunteer called Liam Gaynor.

 Gaynor created the plan in early 1940, sometime before it was decided to send the plan to Nazi Germany via courier.
 Hayes had a couple of reasons for doing this; he wanted German assistance for IRA operations in Ireland, and he wanted to re-establish the IRA link with German Intelligence (Abwehr) to secure arms and money.

 The courier for transporting the plan to Germany was a Dublin businessman Stephen Carroll Held whose step-father Michael Held had German-Swiss heritage.

 Held left for Germany and arrived on 20 April 1940.
 His first call was to the door of the first Abwehr contact in Ireland, Oscar Pfaus.
 Pfaus then took Held to Berlin to meet with Abwehr Section-Leader Kurt Haller.
-Held was instructed to produce a previous agreed means of identification that would prove that he was an emissary sent by the IRA.
+Held was instructed to produce a means of identification previously agreed upon that would prove that he was an emissary sent by the IRA.
 During this first meeting, he did not meet Hermann Görtz, an Abwehr agent who was preparing to leave for Ireland, but he was introduced to him later.
 It is thought that Held met Görtz on a later occasion in Frankfurt in 1940.

 Due to his nervousness, the Abwehr were suspicious and they found the plan he carried extremely amateurish.

 His mission complete (delivering the plan and an invitation from Hayes for a German officer to be sent to Ireland), Held returned to Ireland two days later.
 The Abwehr II war diary briefly records the entire incident beginning 20 April 1940:

 "A personal emissary of the chief Irish agent (Jim (Seamus) O'Donovan) has arrived in Germany."